ismatfarjana/T2A2_Rails_marketplace/README.md

 # Plantish : Gardeners Marketplace
+## Developed by: Syeda Ismat Farjana
+## Assignment: T2A2
 ## Link to Github repository: [Github](https://github.com/ismatfarjana/T2A2_Rails_marketplace)
-## Link to Live website deployed on Heroku: [Plantish](https://plantish.herokuapp.com/)
+## Link to Live website deployed on Heroku: [Plantish website live](https://plantish.herokuapp.com/)
 ---

 ## Introduction:
-Plantish is a twoway uniq marketplace app for selling and buying garden grown fruits, vegetables, seeds, seedlings and more.
+Plantish is a two-way unique marketplace app for selling and buying garden grown fruits, vegetables, seeds, seedlings, renting or gardening tools and more.

 ## Problem I am trying to solve: